Conservation Travel: 10 Trips That Give Back

 - Elephant Jungle Sanctuary (multiple sites): Certified by Responsible Travel, genuine rescue focus, observer-only interaction protocol.

-What to avoid: Any elephant tourism involving riding (even “traditional bareback” programs), painting, or performance.
+What to avoid: Any elephant tourism involving riding, painting, or performance.
 The training methods required to make elephants compliant with these activities are invariably harmful.
 If an elephant is available to ride, it is not a sanctuary — it is a tourism operation with rebranded marketing.

 Insider Tip: Legitimate sanctuaries have waiting lists in peak season (November-February).
 Book Elephant Nature Park programs 2-3 months in advance for December and January.
 Earlier booking also allows you to request the multi-day volunteer placement, which delivers significantly deeper engagement with the conservation work.

-The experience: Swimming with marine iguanas, snorkeling alongside Galápagos penguins and sea lions, watching waved albatross courtship dances, and observing giant tortoises at the Charles Darwin Research Station in Puerto Ayora.
-Wildlife here has no fear response to humans — the islands’ isolation means evolutionary pressure toward human wariness never existed.
+The experience: Swimming with marine iguanas, snorkeling alongside Galapagos penguins and sea lions, watching waved albatross courtship dances, and observing giant tortoises at the Charles Darwin Research Station in Puerto Ayora.
+Wildlife here has no fear response to humans — the islands’ isolation means evolutionary pressure toward human wariness never developed.

 Visitor regulations (strictly enforced):